jeremyaranas-hashicorp/minikube/vault/vault-reproductions/README.md

 ## Vault Agent

+This script configures the Vault Agent and enables the postgres-<12345> application pod to read secrets rendered by the Vault Agent to a shared volume.

 ```
 ./vault-agent.sh
 ```
-Check that secret was rendered in app pod
+Check that secret was rendered in application pod
 ```
 kubectl exec -ti postgres-<12345> -- cat /vault/secrets/password.txt
 ```